2019 Institutional Partners

 Carlton Hobbs LLC, 60 East 93rd Street, Second Floor

 The figural drawing has long served as a tool for both students and seasoned artists for perfecting representation and experimenting with the human form.
 With the help of studio models, portrait sitters, and, sometimes, lovers, these representations use the inherently intimate medium of drawing to further the relationship between the artist and the subject’s body or visage.
 The result are studies that retain a visually arresting and intellectually stimulating power across centuries.
-Works from culturally and temporally disparate artists, including Abraham Bloemaert, Jean-Honoré Fragonard, Dante Gabriel Rossetti, and Pablo Picasso, show the enduring relevance of the figural study, though their use of the body ranges from a vehicle for biblical stories to a springboard for groundbreaking abstraction.
+Works from culturally and temporally disparate artists, including Abraham Bloemaert, Jean-Honoré Fragonard, Dante Gabriel Rossetti, Pablo Picasso, and Jacob Lawrence show the enduring relevance of the figural study, though their use of the body ranges from a vehicle for biblical stories to a springboard for groundbreaking abstraction.